AyushRV/VITY-JAVA-PROJECT/README.md

 ### Enabling Assertions

-Assertions are sanity checks in your code that are disabled by default.
-To enable them for debugging, use the `-ea` flag.
+Sanity checks in your code that are by default turned off are called assertions.
+Use the `-ea` flag to make them debug-friendly.

 ```bash
 java -ea -cp "bin;lib/ojdbc17.jar" edu.ccrm.cli.Main
 ```

-If an assertion fails, the program will stop with an `AssertionError`, pointing you directly to the logical problem.
+An `AssertionError` will be displayed when an assertion fails, alerting you to the logical issue.

 -----